Articles | Volume 15, issue 4

 Short summary

-Current uncertainty caused by climate change justifies the analysis of the most severe and less frequent droughts.
-In the Northeast of the Iberian Peninsula these events have direct repercussions on water resources and management.
-The study of these episodes using historical documentary sources and early instrumental records allows to identify episodes resembling the current ones.
-This knowledge allows better management of water resources in similar situations that may occur in future scenarios.
+Current uncertainty caused by climate change justifies the analysis of rare and severe droughts.
+In the northeastern area of the Iberian Peninsula these events have direct repercussions on water resources and management.
+Studying these episodes using historical documentary sources and early instrumental records allows us to identify episodes resembling the current ones.
+This knowledge allows for better management of water resources in similar situations that may occur in future scenarios.

 Josep Barriendos, María Hernández, Salvador Gil-Guirado, Jorge Olcina Cantos, and Mariano Barriendos